Islamnagar, Bhopal: Monuments

 Chaman Mahal ("Garden Palace") is a red sandstone structure built by Dost Mohammad Khan.
 It is also known as Islamnagr fort.
 It is surrounded by gardens and fountains, and is ornamented with floral motifs.
 It has charbagh style garden.
 The architecture is a synthesis of the Malwa-Mughal architecture, with Bengali-influenced drooping eaves.
-The ruined palace has a Mughal water garden and a hamam (Turkish bath).
+The ruined palace has a Mughal water garden and a hammam (Turkish bathhouse).